shkreza/CloudML/README.md

 # CloudML

+## Droplet creation
+Allocate a desired number of Droplets with the Docker image (currently
+        17.05.0-ce).
+Or by running: `./digitalocean/create_droplet.sh`.

 ## Setup
-Allocate a desired number of Droplets with the Docker image (currently 17.05.0-ce).
-Once the Droplets are initialized, ssh to one that acts as lead swarm manager and execute:
+Assuming that the Droplets are initialized, ssh to one that acts as lead swarm manager and execute:
 ```
 # get the machine's advertisable IP address
 ifconfig